-- ✓ Participants do not need to announce bib numbers or check in at each aid station. - ✓ Participants should report their intention to DROP to the aid station. - \checkmark All Participants should wear bibs pinned to the front of their person and on the outermost layer of clothing. - ✓ Relay Participants will also wear back bibs to indicate their relay status from behind.
+- ✓ Participants should report their intention to DROP to the aid station. - ✓ All Participants should wear bibs pinned to the front of their person and on the outermost layer of clothing. - ✓ Relay Participants will also wear back bibs to indicate their relay status from behind.